Iran war threatens prolonged impact on energy markets as oil prices rise

 “The conflict could be ended, but it could take days or weeks or months, depending on the types of fields, age of the field, the type of shut-in that they’ve had to do before you can get production back up to what it once was,” he said.

-Iranian forces, meanwhile, are targeting regional energy infrastructure, including refineries and terminals, forcing them to shut down too, with some of those operations badly damaged by attacks and in need of repairs.
+Iranian forces, meanwhile, are targeting regional energy infrastructure, including refineries and terminals, forcing them to shut down, too, with some of those operations badly damaged by attacks and in need of repairs.

 Qatar declared force majeure on its huge volumes of gas exports on Wednesday after Iranian drone attacks, and it may take at least a month to return to normal production levels, sources told Reuters.
 Qatar supplies 20 percent of global liquefied natural gas (LNG).